This 90-second YouTube video explains how a Canadian can take advantage of the expiry of a limitation period to avoid paying a debt.

 Why are limitation periods important?

 There are two ways in which a limitation period might help you eliminate your debt.
 Firstly, you might be able to avoid paying a penny to a particular creditor to whom you owe an unsecured consumer account because of the expiry of a limitation period in your province.
-Secondly, if you live in a province with a short limitation period--2 years in British Columbia, Alberta, Saskatchewan, Ontario and New Brunswick, and 3 years in Quebec--then your creditor might be much more motivated to negotiate a very favourable one-time lump sum payment as settlement in full of your outstanding debt after the relevant limitation period has expired.
+Secondly, if you live in a province with a short limitation period--2 years in British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick and Nova Scotia, and 3 years in Quebec--then your creditor might be much more motivated to negotiate a very favourable one-time lump sum payment as settlement in full of your outstanding debt after the relevant limitation period has expired.